UW-GAC/django-anvil-consortium-manager/docs/user_guide.rst

 ==========

-Creating a Group
+Creating a Managed Group
 ----------------

 1. Navigate to Managed Groups -> Add a group.

 2. Type the name of the group to create in the "Name" field.

+3. If desired, add any notes about the Managed Group in the "note" field.

-3. Click on "Save group".
+4. Click on "Save group".
 This can take some time due to delays from AnVIL.

 If successful, you will be shown a success message and information about the group that you just created.